danrahn/MarkerEditorForPlex/README.md

            -it danrahn/intro-editor-for-plex:latest
 ```

-For all other platforms (or to run from source):
+For platforms that don't have a binary release available (or to run from source):

 1. Install [Node.js](https://nodejs.org/en/)
 2. [`git clone`](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository or [Download it as a ZIP](https://github.com/danrahn/MarkerEditorForPlex/archive/refs/heads/main.zip)
 3. Install dependencies by running `npm install` from the root of the project
+4. Run `node app.js` from the root of the project

 ## Configuration